 Teaching and learning: The center of development of individuals within the context of their lives, looking toward a future yet to be written.

 Teaching, Learning, Technology, Multimedia, Constructivism, Complex Systems, Instructional Design, Knowing, Epistemology

-Synthesizing large amounts of information into short explanations or categories.
+Synthesizing large amounts of information into short explanations or categories that are easily comprehensible.
 Writing with both hands.